Anti-Hindi agitations of Tamil Nadu: Agitation of 1937–1940

-The Tamil speaking Muslims in the Madras presidency supported the agitation (in contrast to the Urdu speaking Muslims, who supported the propagation of Hindi).
+The Tamil speaking Muslims in the Madras presidency supported the agitation (in contrast to the Urdu-speaking Muslims, who supported the propagation of Hindi, since Hindi and Urdu are linguistically the same language called Hindustani).
 The agitation was marked by fasts, protest marches, processions, picketing of schools teaching Hindi and government offices, anti-Hindi conferences, observing an anti-Hindi day (1 July and 3 December 1938) and black flag demonstrations.
 It was active in the Tamil speaking districts of the presidency – Ramnad, Tirunelveli, Salem, Tanjore and North Arcot.
 During the course of the agitation, two protesters – Natarajan and Thalamuthu – lost their lives in police custody.

 The ruling Congress Party was divided on the Hindi issue.
 While Rajaji and his supporters stuck to their position, Sathyamurti and Sarvepalli Radhakrishnan were against it.
 They wanted Rajaji to make Hindi optional or to provide a conscience clause for allowing parents to withhold their children from Hindi classes.
 But Rajaji was firm in his stance.
 The police response to the agitation grew progressively brutal in 1939.
 During the agitation, a total of 1,198 protesters were arrested and out of them 1,179 were convicted (73 of those jailed were women and 32 children accompanied their mothers to prison).
 Periyar was fined 1,000 rupees and sentenced to one year of rigorous imprisonment for inciting "women to disobey the law" (he was released within six months on 22 May 1939 citing medical grounds) and Annadurai was jailed for four months.
 On 7 June 1939, all those arrested for participating in the agitations were released without explanation.
 Rajaji also organised pro-Hindi meetings to counter the agitators.
 On 29 October 1939, the Congress government resigned protesting the involvement of India in the Second World War, and the Madras provincial government was placed under governor's rule.
 On 31 October, Periyar suspended the agitation and asked the governor to withdraw the compulsory Hindi order.
 On 21 February 1940, Governor Erskine issued a press communique withdrawing compulsory Hindi teaching and making it optional.